darkstar-tweezer/TweezerClientLibrary/README.md

 Tweezer provides APIs to scrape data from web pages.

-1. Twitter Advanced Search

-Allows you to scrape tweets returned from twitter advanced search.
+1. `Twitter Advanced Search`: Allows you to scrape tweets returned from twitter advanced search.

 ## Quick Start